Hutt Valley High School: Bullying and violence

 The school was highly criticised by the news media, parents and the public in 2007 when acting principal Steve Chapman did not expel or suspend five students accused of forcibly lowering the underpants of a 14-year-old student and violating him with an object on 6 December 2007.
 Chapman justified his decision to simply stand down the students, because it was not a violent act.
-The local police however, labeled the incident as extreme bullying.
+The local police however, labelled the incident as extreme bullying.

 Board chairwoman Susan Pilbrow's response brought the school's safety into further question.
 Pilbrow is reported as saying that a series of assaults preceding the main attack were minor, and did not warrant being referred to the board, even though scissors and cell phones were being used as weapons and they were regarded as serious violent and sexual assaults by authorities.

 Chris Carter, then Minister of Education, asked for an urgent special review by the Education Review Office (ERO) into allegations of underage sex, drinking and drug-taking at the school.
 The ERO report found that there was no evidence of ongoing serious problems apart from the December incidents.
 However, the report found that while the school had clear expectations of its students' behaviour, there was "a lack of clear procedures in dealing with incidents" (particularly complaint and investigation of the abuse) and that some management policies needed updating.

 Parents were incensed at the response from the school and complained to the offices of the Ombudsman and Human Rights Commission.

 In September 2011 the Chief Ombudsman released a comprehensive and highly critical report finding that the school had a systematic culture of bullying and violence and that discipline systems were inadequate and recommended the implementation of mandatory anti-bullying programmes in all schools.

 Enrolment

 At the June 2012 Education Review Office (ERO) review of the school, Hutt Valley High School had 1609 students, including 43 international students.
 The school roll had a highly skewed gender composition for a coeducational state school: 56% of students were male and only 44% were female.
-The ethnic composition was 59% New Zealand European (Pākehā), 16% Asian, 15% Māori, 7% Pacific Islanders and 3% Other.
+The ethnic composition was 59% New Zealand European (Pākehā), 16% Asian, 15% Māori, 7% Pasifika and 3% Other.

-The school has a socioeconomic decile rating of 8, meaning it draws its school community from an area of moderately-low socio-economic disadvantage when compared to other New Zealand schools.